What your career path eventually comes down to

 Low performers:

-- Bootlick their way into most things.
-It's really evident after a point.
+- bootlick their way into most things

-- Have no love for their craft.
+- have no love for their craft

-- And the worst - have no curiosity.
+- and the worst, have no curiosity

 Top performers:

-- Curiosity above and beyond what they're doing.
+- curiosity above and beyond what they’re doing

-- Craft before paychecks
+- craft before paychecks

-- Some of the hardest people to hire
+- some of the hardest people to hire

-- Some of the hardest people to command respect from
+- some of the hardest people to command respect from

-- Lone wolves
+- lone wolves

-- Say no to opportunities if it doesn't serve them - even if it comes from top management.
+- say no to opportunities if it doesn’t serve them, even if it comes from top management

-If you want an infinite "shelf life" at work, or want to master pivots, or in general want to command premium pay - here's what the career ladder to becoming a top performer comes down to:
+If you want an infinite shelf life at work, or want to master pivots, or in general want to command premium pay, here’s what the career ladder to becoming a top performer comes down to:

 - you get told what to do and how to do it